Language-Research-Technology/crate-o/README.md

 # Crate-O?

-Status: Alpha release -- this should be useable [now in Chrome-based browsers](language-research-technology.github.io/crate-o/), but there will be bugs - please let report bugs using Github issues in this repository.
+Status: Crate-O is now usable in Chromium-based browsers (Chrome, and Microsoft Edge work) - you can try it here [(language-research-technology.github.io/crate-o/)], please let report bugs using Github issues in this repository.

+# BREAKING NEWS -- We are changing the term "Profile" in the context of Crate-O to the term "Mode File" -- changes will be made in early 2024 in all the repositories but there may be some inconsistencies for a while

 Crate-O is a  browser-based editor for  Research Object Crates  ([RO-Crate]).
 RO-Crate is a flexible, developer-friendly approach to linked-data description and packaging .
 Crate-O is designed to:
 - describe files on a user’s computer and to add contextual information about those files